shelepuginivan/hakutest/website/docs/app/test-editor.md

 Test editor allows to create and edit tests.

-When the server is running, it can be accessed from any device in the local network at the following URL:
+When the server is running, it can be accessed at the following URL:

 `http://localhost:<port>/editor/upload`